 Ever shared photos via text message or made a few important phone calls only to return home from an amazing international trip to an outrageous bill?
 Yeah, me too.
 I almost fainted at the sight of my statement highlighting the roaming charges I had incurred during a trip during Carnival week in Trinidad & Tobago.
-I hadn’t even realized that the WiFi signal I was using was in and out until the tail end of my trip, and I was texting any and everyone I could imagine.
+I hadn’t even realized that the WiFi signal I was using was intermittently working until the tail end of my trip, and I was texting any and everyone I could imagine.
 Even still, I didn’t think my bill would be too ridiculous.
 Boy was I wrong!

 After that whopper of a bill, I promised myself that I’d never go overseas without international coverage again.
 Since then, I’ve discovered that the major mobile carriers have improved their international calling rates and plans, so I’m sharing some general information about them.